-This Strategic Plan for the Southern Midlands has been prepared as a 'blue print' for the future of the Southern Midlands local government area.
+This Strategic Plan1 for the Southern Midlands has been prepared as a 'blue print' for the future of the Southern Midlands local government area.
 This document also provides guidance for the organisation, to ensure that it has the capacity to deliver the range of services that the Southern Midlands community has identified.

-The Strategic Plan has been based on information and advice provided through Community consultation with members of the Southern Midlands Community at a number of levels, as well as discussions with the elected members of Council and advice provided by Council officers.
+The Strategic Plan has been based on information and advice provided through Community consultation with members of the Southern Midlands Community at a number of levels, as well as discussions with the elected members of Council and advice provided by the officers of Council.

 It should be noted that, whilst Council has a major role to play in the achievement of the Community's vision for the Southern Midlands, it is not the only participant responsible for seeing the vision realised.
-Council, where ever possible, works in partnership with others, such as the Tasmanian and Australian Governments, other Councils and Community groups as well as business to help achieve the Community's vision.
+Council, where ever possible, will work in partnership with others, such as the Tasmanian and Australian Governments, other Councils and Community groups as well as business to help achieve the Community's vision.

-This is a document that builds on previous Strategic Plans and covers the ten year period to the year 2032.
-It was desk top reviewed this year and is subject to broad consultation review every four years, this ensures up-to-date guidance to Council in the determination of its future priorities and directions.
+This is a document that builds on previous Strategic Plans and covers the ten year period to the year 2029 and it will be desk top reviewed every two years and consultation reviewed every four years to give up-to-date guidance to Council in determination of its future priorities and directions.

 Council welcomes comment on the Strategic Plan at any time.
-Input into the future direction of the Southern Midlands can be made by contacting one of the elected members or the Council's General Manager directly, or comments in writing can be addressed to: Southern Midlands Council, 71 High Street, Oatlands Tas 7120 or provided via Council's website www.southernmidlands.tas.gov.au
+Input into the future direction of the Southern Midlands can be made by contacting one of the elected members or the Council's General Manager directly, or comments in writing can be addressed to:

+Southern Midlands Council, 71 High Street, Oatlands Tas 7120 or provided via Council's website www.southernmidlands.tas.gov.au